-The start of a new year usually means a spirit of optimism, possibilities, and renewed commitment to take your business development program to new heights.
+The start of a new year usually means a spirit of optimism, possibilities, and a renewed commitment to take your business development program to new heights.
 But there is nothing usual about this year.
-2020 took its toll on all of us in many ways; physically, emotionally, financially, even cancel culture.
+The last couple of years have taken a toll on all of us in so many ways; physically, emotionally, and financially.
 And that doesn't look to change any time soon.
 Despite everything they throw at us, business must go on, and ad agency new business must lead the charge.
-If you need a dose of optimism, go to my BD Insights page and read this post from Winmo: 21 Marketing Industry Statistics.
 The best cure for these challenging times is a new client, and then another, and another.
 Work on these five things right now to sharpen your spear and get hunting.

 1. Prospect list

 Purge and refresh.
 Your prospect lists suffered in 2020 from layoffs, furloughs, and turnover.
 I've analyzed many active prospect lists to find around 10% - 15% increase in bounce rates than in previous years.
 Usually, that number is only 1% - 5%.
 According to a prominent executive recruiter, I believe this massive job turnover trend could result in as much as a 20% change in our national workforce at the executive level.